All Episodes

 Who are they really in a narrative battle with?

-Like they won't even acknowledge they're any in an actual war with Islamic terrorists.
+Like, they won't even acknowledge they're in an actual war with Islamic terrorists.

-It's absurd to say they're any narrative battle with them.
+It's absurd to say they're in a narrative battle with them.

-Obama doesn't want to see ISIS as a as a battlefield opponent, as a as a at-war opponent.
+Obama doesn't want to see ISIS as a battlefield opponent, as an at-war opponent.

-Uh Obama's not for his legacy, his legacy doesn't depend on defeating ISIS in the battlefield.
+Obama's not, for his legacy, his legacy doesn't depend on defeating ISIS in the battlefield.

 His legacy depends on the media and historians writing how he dealt with ISIS and rendered them irrelevant and all of that.